oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

     - Remove the `suppressionStates` property.
     - Add a property `suppressions` of type `suppression[]`, optional.

+- [Issue #346](https://github.com/oasis-tcs/sarif-spec/issues/346): "Add 'reportingDescriptor.deprecatedNames' and 'deprecatedGuids' to match 'deprecatedIds' property"

+    In the `reportingDescriptor` property:

+    - Add a property `deprecatedNames` of type `string[]`, optional: names by which this rule or notification was previously known.
+    - Add a property `deprecatedGuids` of type `string[]`, optional: GUIDs by which this rule or notification was previously identified.

 ## Changes not yet approved

 - [Issue #286](https://github.com/oasis-tcs/sarif-spec/issues/286): "Specify optional property file.sourceLanguage to guide in syntax-driven colorization of snippets"